yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 +----++----++----++----++----++----++----++----+    +----++----++----++----++----++----++----++----+
 ```

-Now that all that data is snugged together, all that's left before we vectorize is to align
+Now that all that data is snugly together, all that's left before we vectorize is to align stuff.
+We
-stuff.
-We might as well factor out the 8-wide axis-aligned box type, since that is what our
+might as well factor out the 8-wide axis-aligned box type, since that is what our intersection
-intersection routine will be operating one.
+routine will be operating on.
 The final version of the wide node:

 ```
 AABox_Pack_X8 :: struct {